Cornell Library Faculty Newsletter

-ProQuest Research Library: Provides online access to an extensive collection of full-text articles from journals across a wide range of subject areas, including business, education, literature, political science, and psychology.
+ProQuest Research Library: Provides online access to an extensive collection of full-text articles from journals across a wide range of subject areas, including science, technology and psychology.
 Covers 1971-present.
 This database is a good interdisciplinary resource that is one I often recommend as a starting point for most students' research, especially freshmen and sophomores.

 Web of Science: Swarthmore has access to the Web version of Science Citation Index, Social Sciences Citation Index and Arts & Humanities Index.
 We now own all of the back files for the 3 branches of WofS, including coverage for Science Citation Index all the way back to 1900.

 BrowZine: This is a wonderful App that provides access to Table of Contents for many journals that we subscribe to.
 It is now available for both iPads (including the Mini) and Android tablets.
-You may download the free App via iTunes or the BrowZine site (http://thirdiron.com/browzine/) and then select the journals you like to monitor.
-At this point, BZ only will include select journals to which we currently subscribe, but are adding new titles all the time).
+You may download the free App via iTunes or the BrowZine site (http://thirdiron.com/browzine/) and then select the journals you would like to monitor.
+This summer they just released an App for your iPhone.